 Demo qualified products.

 The purpose of initial product demonstrations is to get a general feel for each system and the company that sells it.
 If your project team lacks experience with CDPs, the demonstrations will also help build a clearer understanding of the CDP category as a whole.
-Have your requirements list and a conversation guide handy so you can ask the right questions and take notes on the answers each vendor provides.
+Have your requirements list and a conversation guide handy [Can we share a sample?] so you can ask the right questions and take notes on the answers each vendor provides.
 This alone should eliminate some additional contenders.
 Don’t expect an initial demonstration to cover all the details you need to start ranking vendors, let alone select one.

 Issue the RFP.

 Some companies issue RFPs before any demonstration, but this usually results in RFPs being sent to many firms that are not realistic candidates.
 A proper RFP should only go to companies that seem well qualified.
 It gives a chance to collect many details that can’t be covered in even a long demonstration.
 RFP responses then become the basis for further questions which can be resolved in writing or in a second round of targeted demonstrations.

 The second round of demonstrations is quite different from the first round of demos.
 Instead of letting the vendor present what they want to show, in this round, the buyer specifies what it wants to see.
 This is usually done through scenarios based on project use cases.
 Each scenario presents a set of tasks for the vendor to demonstrate, sometimes using data the buyer has provided in advance.
 All vendors are asked to demonstrate the same scenarios, so the buying team can get a clear sense of how the products compare.